Paonia, Colorado: Coal mining

 The valley's principal coal mines are all now closed except for Arch Coal's West Elk Mine, Bucyrus International, a supplier of underground coal mining equipment, operates a small warehouse in Paonia for support of the underground longwall systems that are operating in the North Fork valley.
 Union Pacific provides service to the mine, loading 100 car trains in two hours.
 The most recent mine closure shuttered Bowie #2 Mine.

 The community has mounted legal challenges to proposed oil and gas drilling fracking in the surrounding North Fork Valley.

 Agriculture

 The area around Paonia is known for its orchards which produce peaches, apples, cherries, pears, and plums.
 In addition, several vineyards and wineries have been established in the area, and are some of the highest wineries in North America.
 Five of the more well-known wineries are Alfred Eames Winery, Black Bridge Winery, Stone Cottage Cellars, Azura Cellars, and Endless Endeavor Winery.
 This is one of the few regions of Colorado that has successfully cultivated and bottled a pinot noir.
 The Paonia wineries are part of the West Elk Wineries Trail and annual Tour held the second week of June.

-Some of Colorado's best livestock also comes from this region.
-The livestock includes cattle, sheep, poultry, and pigs.